Glenville, North Carolina: Geography

-Glenville is in south-central Jackson County at coordinates 35°10'24"N, 83°7'45"W (35.1734296, -83.129311).
+Glenville is in south-central Jackson County.
 It is on the east side of Lake Glenville (formerly Thorpe Lake), a reservoir on the West Fork of the Tuckasegee River.
 North Carolina Highway 107 passes through the community, leading north (downriver) 16 mi to Cullowhee and south 5 mi to Cashiers.

 According to the U.S. Census Bureau, the Glenville CDP has a total area of 3.5 sqkm, of which 0.02 sqkm, or 0.46%, are water.

 History

 Prior to incorporation in 1891, it was named "Hamburgh" and later "Hamburg", from which the township gets its name.
 The Hamburgh post office was established there in 1856, but settlement began at least as early as 1827.
 It was used as a fort in case of attack from the local Cherokee people.
 At the time of incorporation in 1891, it was the largest town in Jackson County, a surprising fact considering it was so small.
 The town had a private high school, the first in Jackson County, formed in 1886 and was just like Cullowhee High School, founded in 1889, which has now become Western Carolina University.
 The Glenville school became a public institution in 1891.
-In 1926, a new Glenville School was built on a hill above the town, with grades 1-11.
+In 1926, a new Glenville School was built on a hill above the town, with grades 1–11.
 It was the main high school for that part of the county until 1975, when Blue Ridge School opened, consolidating Cashiers Elementary and Glenville School.
 When the lake was filled in the 1940s, the waters were brought to the edge of the campus, making the school lakeside.
 It was the pride of the community but deteriorated after being abandoned and was demolished around 2000 to make way for lakeside homes.
 The town managed to save its church and graveyard from the lake, and they were moved not far beyond the present shoreline; today they rest lakeside.